AkshatJain9/Fitomatic/Report.md

 ## Summary of Known Errors and Bugs

-1. *Loading Profile Picture*
+1. Loading Profile Picture
    * There is a small delay when you start the “ProfileFragment.java” activity and the user profile picture displaying.
 This does not cause application issues just a minor inconvenience.
-2. *Following deleted posts*
+2. Following deleted posts
   * If a user follows a post and it is then deleted the user will not be able to view their profile page without the app crashing.
 (Note we haven’t actually implement the ability to delete posts this is just an issue if it were to be implemented)
-3. *Rapidly switching between the fragments in the navigation*
+3. Rapidly switching between the fragments in the navigation
  * If a user rapidly switches between the fragments in the bottom navigation bar, the app crashes.
 Is not replicated on the post creation navigation bar and so is likely an issue with firebase e.g. too many requests to handle.
-4. *Creating a new user and not finishing the process*
+4. Creating a new user and not finishing the process
    * If a user creates a new email and password but don’t fill out the rest of the registration and back out, the user will not be able to access their profile without the app crashing.

 ## Testing Summary

-*[What features have you tested?
-What is your testing coverage?]*

-*Here is an example:*
+AVLPostTest.java

-*Number of test cases: ...*
+  * Number of test cases: 9

-*Code coverage: ...*

-*Types of tests created: ...*

-*Please provide some screenshots of your testing summary, showing the achieved testing coverage.
-Feel free to provide further details on your tests.*
+  * Code coverage: Used IntelliJ Run with Coverage

 ## Implemented Features